What is greenwashing? A guide to sustainable brand strategy

 Background

-A few weeks ago, I had the pleasure of hosting a World IP Day 2024 event which was dedicated to sustainability in the context of protecting Intellectual Property Rights (“IPRs”).
+A few weeks ago, Geldards had the pleasure of hosting a World IP Day 2024 event dedicated to sustainability in the context of protecting Intellectual Property Rights (“IPRs”).

-I talked to my audience about sustainability goals and about how important it is for you as business owners and brand managers across all sectors to be aware of the legal issues related to green branding and greenwashing.
-Today, I am sharing my thoughts on these topics in my article.
+Geldards talked to the audience about sustainability goals and the importance for business owners and brand managers across all sectors to be aware of the legal issues related to green branding and greenwashing.

 Green Branding

-In 2020, the European Intellectual Property Office (“EUIPO”) received nearly 16,000 applications to register “green” EU trade marks, i.e.: marks that contain an element that may be associated with eco-friendliness, environmental sustainability, green colouring, etc. This amounts to 14% of all trade mark applications received by the Office in that year.
+In 2020, the European Intellectual Property Office (“EUIPO”) received nearly 16,000 applications to register “green” EU trademarks, i.e., marks that contain an element that may be associated with eco-friendliness, environmental sustainability, green coloring, etc. This amounts to 14% of all trademark applications received by the Office in that year.
 For comparison, in 1996 there were just over 1,500 such applications.

 What is Greenwashing?